pucheng-tan/WordFlow-wiki/Meetings/Tutorial-Meeting-3.md

     - already have some existing ones, could edit, might want to start from scratch
   - domain models and interactive system diagrams
     - domain models also connected with persistent storage details
     - saving interactive system diagrams for later

+Other:
+- Firebase
+  - Check out the branch for proof of concept
+  - There is also a video in the discord on Firebase

+## Outcomes
+Next Chair: Sarah Chen

+Next Secretary: Abdul Salwau

 ## Action Items
 1. Design Storyboards- Everyone maybe take a look, see if anything want to add, edit, etc.